franck-benault/creditCardFraudDetection/README.md

 #### AutoGluon [PL3]
 AutoGluon is a project coming for AWS (Amazon) but now available as Python library.
 The goal is to do Machine Learning without a deep knowlegde of this subjet.
-AutoGluon with try several machine learning algorithms and propose the most performant one.

 Even it is quite easy to start with.
 It does not follow completly the API defined in scikit-learn.
 The result done is that CatBoost would be the most performant algorithm.

+The first result shows that CatBoost [PL4] is probably the most performant algorithm.

 ## Hyperparameters tuning
 The following techniques () are coming from the package sklearn.model_selection of scikit-learn.